Data Centers in Tübingen

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Tübingen as of September 2025.
-Businesses requiring dedicated cloud access connect via private network extensions to Frankfurt, Germany's primary interconnection point with access to all major cloud regions.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Tübingen, as of September 2025.
+Secure, high-performance connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established via private network links to Frankfurt, Germany's primary interconnection hub.

-Bare Metal: Bare metal server options are available, primarily from providers that service the broader German market.
-Firms like IONOS and OVHcloud can deliver dedicated compute resources to facilities in the region.
+Bare Metal: Bare metal server options are available, offering dedicated compute for performance-sensitive applications.
+Providers like IONOS and OVHcloud offer services that can be deployed in the region.

 Power Analysis